To some, cleaning can be a chore, but to others, it’s just another post-ride routine.

 There are many bike cleaning accessories out there today which will make things easier and save you a lot of time.

 On this page, I’ll be sharing with you some of the popular cleaning accessories among cyclists.

 A Quick Glance : Our Favorite Bike Cleaning Accessories and Kit

 Bike Cleaning Kit Contents

-Each kit will differ in their contents depending on who it’s targeted for, but there are some common items that are included in most bike cleaning kits available today.
+Each kit will differ in its contents depending on who it’s targeted for, but there are some common items that are included in most bike cleaning kits available today.

 1. A Variety of Brushes

-Cleaning brushes come in various size, shapes and stiffness.
+Cleaning brushes come in various sizes, shapes, and stiffness.
 There’s no one do-it-all brush when it comes and hence each brush has its specific usage.